-Building work on the 70,000 square foot supermarket is progressing very well and in a few months time should be complete, early part of 2012.
+Building work on the 70,000 square foot supermarket is progressing well.
+On schedule to complete in the early part of 2012.
 The Tesco superstore was thwarted last year by negotiations to relocate an energy substation that was present on the land.
 Tesco wants to offer those in the town centre choice where they grocery shop.

-Tesco claims the new store will create around 240 jobs for local people as well as giving people in the town centre more options for grocery shopping.
-It’s good news for local employment figures and it’s good news for the growing numbers of people who live in and around the town centre and prefer something more “doorstep” than Sainsbury’s or ASDA.
+Tesco claims the new store will create around 240 jobs for local people.
+It’s good news for local employment and the local economy.
+It’s also convenient for the locals who prefer a grocery store on their “doorstep” than Sainsbury’s or ASDA.

-The building works will cause and has has been causing significant disruption to traffic on the Quay Street round-a-bout as the new ‘traffic easing’ road system is constructed.
+The building works has been causing significant disruption to traffic on the Quay Street round-a-bout as the new ‘traffic easing’ road system is constructed.
 And how will it affect food markets and town centre shops already in existence?

-It’s only a matter of time to see whether Tesco’s existence in Fareham will be a good thing for the local community or whether it will do more harm than good?
-One’s thing for sure Tesco in Fareham will certainly be requiring shop fittings such as clothes rails, clothes hangers and mannequins to merchandise their clothes from to fill this large supermarket.
+It’s only a matter of time to see whether Tesco’s existence in Fareham will be a good thing for the local community.
+Will it do more harm than good?
+One’s thing for sure Tesco in Fareham will certainly be requiring shop fittings such as clothes rails, clothes hangers, and mannequins to merchandise their clothes from to fill this large supermarket.